AnnaPicha/PEANUT/README.md

 | **Attention** | Simple sigmoid attention on edges.<br>Could be replaced by softmax per node if desired. |
 | **Node update** | Sums messages from neighbors.<br>Passes the result through a small MLP for the new node embedding. |
 | **Multi-scale** | Can be implemented by calling this layer separately on different neighbor lists, then summing messages before the node MLP. |

+### Model evaluation

+Even though the ultimative goal would be running MD simulations with this model, this is quite challenging.
+Apart from a fully trained model, a use in MD simulations would also require a full integration into an existing MD engine.
+And of course also several MD simulations, which take a lot of time to run.
+Therefore, for this lecture, I plan to test my model on single point conformations predicting single point energies only.
+If the model looks promising, I might reconsider and try to integrate it into an MD engine.
+However, this would clearly be to much for the goal of this lecture.
+So this parts remains optional, depending of this project's outcome.

 ---